roadrunner-server/docs/http/http.md

       # Optional.
 Default: http-01.
 Possible values: http-01, tlsalpn-01
       challenge_type: http-01

       # Use production or staging endpoint.
-NOTE, try to use staging endpoint to make sure, that everything works correctly.
+NOTE: try to use the staging endpoint to make sure that everything works correctly.
       #
       # Optional, but for production should be set to true.
 Default: false
       use_production_endpoint: true